McDaMastR/CollatzConjectureSimulator/README.md

 cmake -S . -B build
 ```

-Several options can be optionally specified to customise the build system by appending `-D OPTION=CONFIG` to the above
+Several options can be specified to customise the build system by appending `-D OPTION=CONFIG` to the above command.
-command.

 - `CMAKE_BUILD_TYPE` specifies the build variant and can be set to _Debug_, _Release_, _MinSizeRel_, or
   _RelWithDebInfo_.
 If not set, it defaults to _Debug_.